ifthenpay/opencart/manual/opencart_3/user_manual/readme.md

 4. **Enable Cancel Cron Job** - When enabled, allows the order cancellation cron job to run for this specific method (used when you don't want the cron job to run for all payment methods).
 5. **Payshop Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
 6. **Deadline** - Select the number of days to deadline for the Payshop reference.
 From 1 to 99 days, leave empty if you don't want it to expire.
-7. **Cancelled Status** - Order status used when the order is canceled.
+7. **Canceled Status** - Order status used when the order is canceled.
 8. **Pending Status** - Order status used during order confirmation.
 9. **Paid Status** - Order status used when payment confirmation is received.
 10. **Geo Zone** - (optional) By selecting a geographic zone, this payment method will only be displayed for orders with a shipping address within the chosen zone.